DWOW: 2013–2023: The second K-Lite

 In May 2022, K-Lite launched its TV simulcast channel on Planet Cable; it later became available as a digital subchannel of ALLTV.
 It also marked the return of one of its original jocks, Jaybee Jariol.

 On July 28, 2022, K-Lite transferred to its new home in Starmall EDSA-Shaw in Mandaluyong.

 In September 2022, K-Lite's TV counterpart was simulcast on ALLTV's first week of broadcast during nighttime.

 On December 1, 2023, the station dropped the K-Lite branding and changed to its interim name 103.5 FM.

 2024–present: All Radio

 On January 1, 2024, the station became All Radio with a soft adult contemporary format.

+By early 2026, it shifted to a mainstream adult contemporary format.
+On April 25, it relaunched its TV counterpart All Radio TV on Planet Cable Channel 3, along with new weekend programs.